Table of Contents

-A stroke/cerebrovascular accident (CVA) is a disease that is characterized by rapid appearance of focal deficit of the brain with/ without higher cerebral dysfunctions such as aphasia, hemisensory loss, and visual field defects.
-It can either be an ischemic stroke (more than 85% of cases) or a hemorrhagic stroke (less than 15% of cases).
+A stroke/cerebrovascular accident (CVA) is characterized by the rapid appearance of a focal deficit of the brain, with or without higher cerebral dysfunctions, such as aphasia, hemisensory loss, and visual field defects.
+A CVA can either be an ischemic stroke (more than 85% of cases) or a hemorrhagic stroke (fewer than 15% of cases).

 Classification of hemorrhagic strokes

 Per the definition above, the bleeding might be:

 - Within the parenchyma, also known as intracerebral hemorrhage

 - In the cerebrospinal fluid surrounding the brain, known as subarachnoid hemorrhage

 Epidural and subdural hemorrhages are not considered part of the hemorrhagic stroke spectrum.

 Hemorrhagic strokes are also classified based on the area of the brain involved: